32 Weeks Pregnant: The 32nd Week Of Pregnancy

 This is usually discarded.
 However, cord blood stem cells can treat the same diseases like bone marrow, but with a reduced chance of rejection.
 It is important to have a medical history and risk assessment to evaluate whether to store your baby’s cord blood.

 Tips for making your pregnancy better

 Last week we began talking about Braxton Hicks contractions.

-If you are experiencing these early contractions, there are several things that you can do to alleviate them:
+If you are experiencing these early contractions, there are several ways you can try to alleviate them:

-- Change positions; lie down if you have been standing, or go for a walk if you have been sitting or laying.
+- Change positions.
+Lie down if you have been standing, or go for a walk if you have been sitting or lying down.

 - Take a warm bath for 30 minutes or less.

-- Drink a couple of glasses of water, because contractions may be brought on by dehydration.
+- Drink a couple glasses of water because contractions may be stimulated by dehydration.

 - Drink a warm cup of herbal tea or milk.

-If doing any of these does not alleviate your contractions, you should contact your healthcare provider.
+If these steps do not help alleviate your contractions, contact your healthcare provider.